CIVICS/CoreID/README.md

 # CoreID

-For MIT Media Lab Human Dynamics group open source prototyping and other research and development related to business, legal and technology dimensions of blockchain-backed individual identity
+* This forked repository is for the purpose of contributing code and other resources from CIVICS to the MIT Media Lab Human Dynamics group blockchain-backed individual identity open source research and development project.